 Masters in Community Health Nursing: Program Overview

 Master's degree programs in community health nursing train students to care for vulnerable populations and communities.
-Graduate students learn to indentify high-risk populations, as well as plan and implement health promotion and disease prevention services.
-Nursing scholars also hone leadership skills and strategies.
+Graduate students learn to identify high-risk populations, as well as plan and implement health promotion and disease prevention services.
 Hands-on training in health policy development and program evaluation is provided though clinical experience and nursing practicums.